top of page

 Price

-A patronymic surname, coming from the Welsh ap-Rhys, meaning 'son of Rhys'.
+Welsh patronymic surname, coming from the ap-Rhys, meaning 'son of Rhys'.

 Ann Jane Price 1862-1923